dobarkod/DjangoNoseTestRunner/README.md

 ## Configuration

-If you're using Virtualenv or have separate Django settings module for tests, you'll want to add a per-project configuration so that the plugin can run your tests properly.
+If you're using Virtualenv, have separate Django settings module for tests or want to use nose, you'll want to add a per-project configuration so that the plugin can run your tests properly.

-To add the per-project configuration, open your project file (Project->Edit in the menu), and add the following under the `settings` key:
+To add the per-project configuration, open your project file (Project->Edit in the menu), and change it to looks like this:

+    {
+        "folders": [ ... ],
+        "settings":
+        {
             "django-nose-test": {
                 "python": "/path/to/your/virtualenv/bin/python",
-            "django-settings": "myproject.settings.test"
+                "django-settings": "myproject.settings.test",
+                "use-nose": true
             }

-If there's no `settings` key in the project file, just add one and add the above under it.
+        }
+    }

+The `django-nose-test` dictionary are the settings for DjangoNoseTestRunner.

 ## Usage